 The average cost of attendance, as used for determining financial aid eligibility is available on our Cost of Attendance page.

-Financial Aid Deadline for file completion and verification:
+Financial Aid Deadline for file completion and verification

 The last date that students may submit their financial aid FAFSA verification documents to CCC is the earlier of 120 days after the last date they were enrolled at CCC, or mid-September of the year of the spring/summer semester of the FAFSA year, with the date published annually in the Federal Register.
 Verification documents are itemized on the student’s Web4 account.
-Students who do not turn in their verification documents later than 120 days or after the Federal Register published date, can not be awarded Federal Pell Grants, Federal Supplemental Educational Opportunity Grants (FSEOG), student loans and may not work under the Federal Work Study program.
+Students who turn in their verification documents later than 120 days or after the Federal Register published date, can not be awarded Federal Pell Grants, Federal Supplemental Educational Opportunity Grants (FSEOG), student loans and may not work under the Federal Work Study program.

 Financial Aid Disbursement